nymtech/nym/documentation/operators/src/nodes/maintenance.md

 # or by reading the config file
 less ~/.nym/nym-nodes/default-nym-node/config/config.toml
 ```
 - Pay extra attention to the `hostname` line.
-Iin case its value was somehow correlated with the `<SOURCE_ID>` string you may need to correct it back.
+In case its value was somehow correlated with the `<SOURCE_ID>` string you may need to correct it back

-4. Reload your [systemd service daemon](#systemd) and restart the service or simply restart the node if you don't use automation
+4. Reload your [systemd service daemon](#systemd) and restart the service, or if automation isn't your thing, simply reboot the node

 5. If you double-checked that everything works fine, you can consider removing your old config directory